Help

 Example: Africa Territory Controls

 This is how each territory appears in your list.
-Drag the grip handle to reorder, click the color circle to change colors, click the pencil icon or territory name to rename it, use the link icon to select for grouping (when you have 2+ territories), or click the three dots to reveal additional controls.
+Drag the grip handle to reorder, click the color circle to change colors, click the pencil icon or territory name to rename it, use the link icon to select for grouping (when you have 2+ territories).

 - Drag Handle: Click and drag to reorder territories in the list